 One of the biggest challenges of living with PCOS is figuring out what to eat to reverse symptoms.
 The best foods to eat are whole foods, minimally processed, that are rich vitamins, minerals, and antioxidants, anti-inflammatory, and don’t spike blood sugar.

 While there are a couple of diets that women living with PCOS swear by that helped them lower their blood sugar levels and lose weight, any diet that restricts calories or entire food groups is not sustainable over the long term.
-Highly restrictive diets, such as very low carb diets, can an exacerbate existing conditions you may not be aware or make your symptoms worse.
-They can even push you into a cycle of disordered eating and/or increase your cortisol level, which can also cause inflammation.
+Highly restrictive diets, such as very low carb diets, can exacerbate existing conditions you may not be aware or make your symptoms worse.
+They can even push you into a cycle of disordered eating and/or increase your cortisol level, which increases inflammation in the body.

 Instead of focusing on what not to eat, focus on what you want to eat more of.